 The designation of farmlands of local importance is applied to those agricultural lands voluntarily nominated by the landowner which are not designated commercial farmland and meet the following criteria:

 (1) Formal Designation (“Opt-In”).
 Farmlands of local importance shall only be designated by the board of county commissioners upon a voluntary petition for such designation by the landowner pursuant to the requirements of LCC 17.30.670.
-Such applications shall be processed as an amendment to the county comprehensive plan and development regulations.
+Such applications shall be processed as a Type V amendment to the county comprehensive plan and development regulations.

 (2) Minimum Acreage.
 There is no minimum acreage requirement.
 Farmlands of local importance shall be designated upon a showing that the property meets the Consolidated Farm Services Agency, USDA, definition of commercial agriculture.